 Hands-on effort and time for the Pippin Prep procedure is 15-20 minutes to set up and load a cassette, and less than 5 minutes to remove samples at the end of the run.
-Run time for the NEBNext Small RNA libraries in the 3% internal standard cassette is a little over one hour.
+Run time for the NEBNext Small RNA libraries in the 3% Agarose, Dye Free Gel Cassette with internal standard is a little over one hour.
 Up to five samples can be run per cassette.